A Country Music

 Both: ♪And I don't know how I can do without, I just need you now♪

-- Early Installment Weirdness: Their first album had a lot more of a rock edge, and far less emphasis on string sections, compared to their later work.
-The change in sound may be because Victoria Shaw (who is typically a songwriter, not a producer) co-produced the first album with veteran producer Paul Worley, when Worley did the rest solo.
+- Early-Installment Weirdness: Their first album had a lot more of a rock edge, and far less emphasis on string sections, compared to their later work.
+Golden seems to be moving back in that direction, though.

 - Follow the Leader: Likely what inspired Charles' brother Josh, who is mainly a pop singer, to put out a country album in 2011.